LANDIS-II-Foundation/Libraries-Archived/trunk/core-library/trunk/README.txt

   premake4.4 vs2010

 After running Premake, open the LANDIS-II_core.sln solution file in an IDE (Visual Studio, MonoDevelop) and build the solution.
-If you're using MonoDevelop, then an extra step is required.
-The C# project files must be modified so that MonoDevelop can properly locate the third-party assemblies.
-To modify those project files, run Premake a second time as follows:

-  premake4.x add-hintpaths

-Replace "premake4.x" with the version of Premake used the first time (i.e., either "premake4.3" or "premake4.4").